 There are many ways to setup and configure a home network.
 Unfortunately, the process isn’t as automatic as it should be.
-Networking was a nightmare for novices running Windows 98 and Windows ME, but improved with Windows XP and gets even easier with Windows Vista and Windows 7.
+Networking was a nightmare for novices running Windows 98 and Windows ME, but improved with Windows XP and gets even easier with Windows 7 and Windows 10.
 But it still takes some effort on the user’s part to get machines up and running, sharing files and printing to a centralized printer.
 This article describes some ways to setup and configure your machines so they are actually networked and not just kinda networked.

-The Bare Bones of a Network
+The Bare Bones of a Home Network

 A computer needs a network adapter of some sort to be networked.
 This can be Ethernet (plugged in) or WiFi (wireless).
 There are other types of networking adapters but we will not be discussing them, as these are the most common in use today.
 A Ethernet connection can plug into a cable modem, a router, or a combination modem / router.
 You may have any of these depending on your Internet Service Provider.
 Below is what your network infrastructure might look like:

 Internet —->Cable Modem —-> Router —–> Wireless Access Point (probably built into the router) —->computer(s) a combination of wired and wireless.